pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 q: the quality score limit (eg. average quality score of 20)
 l: the minimum length threshold (eg. you would discard reads below 20 bps)
 n: allows you to remove all sequences containing an n base.
 This feature is not recommended for RNAseq.
 t: the type of sequencer you used, either Sanger, Solexa or Illumina.
 This variable is extremely important because it is used to determine the quality scores of you bases.
-For Sanger, 33 is added to each quality score, whereas 64 is added to Solexa.
-Pre 2011, 33 is added to each quality score for Illumina, and thereafter 64.
+For Sanger, '33' is added to each quality score, whereas '64' is added to Solexa.
+Pre 2011, '33' is added to each quality score for Illumina, and post 2011 '64'is added.

 References:
 UC Davis Genome Centre.
 (2014) Software.
 UC Davis Genome Center, Davis, California, USA.
 Obtained from <https://bioinformatics.ucdavis.edu/software/> on the 08/04/2014.